Dave Morehead: Career

-In his career, Morehead won 40 games against 64 losses with a 4.15 ERA and 627 strikeouts in 8191/3 innings pitched.
-He also exhibited periods of wildness, walking 463 batters during his career.
+In his career, Morehead won 40 games against 64 losses with a 4.15 ERA and 627 strikeouts in 819 1/3 innings pitched.
+He also exhibited periods of wildness, issuing 463 base on balls while throwing 41 wild pitches.
 In each of his first three seasons, Morehead was second in the American League in walks with 99, 112 and 113 respectively.

+Personal life

+Following his baseball career, Morehead earned a degree in marketing from San Diego State University and later started his own marketing business.
+He was married in 1963; he and his wife had one son and one daughter.
+Morehead died on November 23, 2025.